MahHakim98/Automation-Task/SeleniumTask/Readme.txt

 # Selenium Automation Registration Testing

 ## Overview
-This project is a Selenium-based automated testing solution for a registration form.
-The automation framework uses Java and JUnit, and it incorporates features for dynamic data generation, custom assertions, and reporting through Allure.
+This project is a Selenium automated testing script for a registration form.
+The automation framework uses Java and JUnit, and it uses features for dynamic data generation, custom assertions, and reporting through Allure.

 ## Components